David G. Gee: Biography

 David G. Gee was born in Sutton, Surrey on 11 December 1937.
 His father was Edward Rowland Gee (1901–1988), a geologist who worked in India and Pakistan and was appointed OBE in 1960.

 After spending much of his boyhood in India and later attending schools in England, Gee matriculated in 1958 at the University of Cambridge.
 There he graduated with a B.A., an M.A., and in 1966 a Ph.D. with a thesis on the tectonics of the Norwegian archipelago Svalbard.
 His Ph.D. thesis The structural geology of the Biskayer-huken Peninsula, North Spitsbergen was supervised by W. Brian Harland.
 In 1959 with the geologist Peter F. Friend, Gee made his first trip to Svalbard.
 He also participated in the Cambridge expeditions, led by Harland, to Svalbard in 1961, 1962, and 1963.
+In the 1961 expedition, his field assistant was an undergraduate student called Dan McKenzie, who later became a prominent geophysicist with his work on plate tectonics.
 In 1964 and 1965 Gee worked part-time for the Norwegian Polar Institute (Norsk Polarinstitutt) — during this employment he mapped parts of Svalbard.
 His wife is Norwegian.
 David and Veslemøy Gee were married in December 1965.

 From 1966 to 1986 Gee was employed by the Geological Survey of Sweden (Sveriges geologiska undersökning, SGU) and worked on economic geology.
 He played an important role in the discovery of valuable minerals in the Myrviken Alum Shale Formation.
 From 1986 to 1994 he held a Swedish Research Council position as a professor at Lund University.
 At Uppsala University, he was Professor of Orogenic Dynamics from 1994 until 2004, when he retired as professor emeritus.
 At Uppsala University he was Dean of Earth Sciences from 1996 to 2002.
 He spent more than 20 field seasons in the high Arctic and was the leader of expeditions to Svalbard, Novaya Zemlya, the Polar Urals, the Taymyr Peninsula, and Severnaya Zemlya.